Slavery and human trafficking statement

 Collaboration at Origin

 General Mills is collaborating with Musim Mas Group to implement a program designed to integrate independent smallholders from villages neighboring the Leuser Ecosystem in Aceh Singkil, Sumatra, Indonesia, into the sustainable palm oil supply chain to reduce deforestation by improving livelihoods.
 We recognize the opportunity for industry investment at origin in partnership with key upstream suppliers to support smallholders in addressing environmental, social, and economic challenges, and we are now putting this into practice in the Aceh Singkil region.
 We are pleased to partner with Musim Mas to invest in a smallholder hub program focused on improving the economic security of smallholders and assisting smallholders on their journey towards sustainable production, through collaboration with local government.
-Investment from General Mills will support the hiring of village extension officers who will provide good agricultural practice, financial literacy, and NDPE (No Deforestation, No Peat, No Exploitation) training and resources to smallholders.
-The program aims to train 40 village and extension officers who will provide support to over 1,000 smallholders in high-priority villages.
+Investment from General Mills supports the capacity building of village extension officers who provide good agricultural practice, financial literacy, and NDPE (No Deforestation, No Peat, No Exploitation) training and resources to smallholders.
+To date, the program has trained 75 village and extension officers who have provided support to nearly 500 smallholders in high-priority villages.

 Supply Chain Traceability